CrashTagiyev/JobFinder_MVC/README.md

-Admin accounts creating on running
+Admin account is creating on running
 You can see in the program.cs file

  Login: AdminEmil